aarlint/sw5e/README.md

 # SW5e Character Sheet with Party System

 A Star Wars 5th Edition character sheet application with real-time party synchronization using React and Cloudflare Workers with KV storage.
+Features Google OAuth SSO for user authentication and tracking.

+## Features

+- **Complete Character Management**: Create and manage SW5e characters with all stats, skills, weapons, and resources
+- **Real-time Party System**: Join or create parties with 5-digit codes to share character status in real-time
+- **Google OAuth SSO**: Secure authentication with Google accounts
+- **User Tracking**: Monitor user activity, characters created, and games played
+- **Admin Dashboard**: View user statistics and activity
+- **Health Tracking**: Visual health bars and status indicators for all party members
+- **Death Save Tracking**: Real-time death save status for unconscious characters
+- **Offline Detection**: See when party members go offline
+- **Mobile Responsive**: Works on desktop and mobile devices

 ## Features